chrismaddalena/ODIN/README.md

 No API key is needed.

+#### Robtex
+The Robtex free API is used to collect domain names tied to IP addresses.
+This information is displayed alongside the RDAP information for IP addresses, so you can see what else is hosted at that IP address.

+No API key is needed.

 #### Shodan
 Shodan is used to search for domains and lookup hosts (IP addresses).
 This pulls in information like open ports, banners, hostnames, and location data.
 Shodan also flags hosts for well known vulnerabilities like Heartbleed.
 This data is recorded as well, if it exists.